IvanildoAzevedo/SurveyRepository/data/RepeatabilityReproducibilityandReplicabilityareimportant.md

-# Importance of Repeatability, Reproducibility, and Replicability
+# Repeatability, Reproducibility, and Replicability are important

 #### [Q14] Do you believe that Repeatability, Reproducibility, and Replicability are important to strengthen the evidence in Empirical Software Engineering research?